loadmill/loadmill-docs/README.md

  3. Perform a **Trial Run** and examine the output.
  4. Add **Parameters** to the test in order to use a data from previous requests in subsequent requests.
  5. **Repeat** The last two steps until we are satisfied with the result.

+We start with going back to [Loadmill](https://www.loadmill.com) and opening a new test editor by clicking the **NEW TEST** link on the top navigation menu.
+We click the **IMPORT** button, select our HAR file and confirm.

+**Note:** At this point you will be presented with a list of domains/hostnames used in the recording.
+In real life you will often see third party domains that are irrelevant to your test such as google analytics, Intercom, etc. If that happens, simply click the remove icon on the domains you want to filter out.

 ## Step by step